lpsinger/userguide/index.rst

 <https://ligo.org/>`_ and the `Virgo Collaboration
 <http://public.virgo-gw.eu/the-virgo-collaboration/>`_ jointly analyze the data
-in real time to detect and localize transients from compact binary mergers and other sources GW bursts.
+in real time to detect and localize transients from compact binary mergers and other sources.
 When a signal candidate is found, an alert is sent to astronomers in order to search for counterparts (electromagnetic waves or neutrinos).